doubleedesign/fey-factor/README.md

 ### Result

-The resultant database schema is intentionally minimal, with a focus on raw data, low redundancy, and primarily storing data that is unlikely to change*.
+The resultant database schema is intentionally minimal, with a focus on raw data, low redundancy, and primarily storing data that is unlikely to change* and project-specific custom data (e.g., degree of separation, show ratings).
 Calculations, derived data, and fetching time-sensitive data (such as watch providers) are handled at the GraphQL layer.

 ![Database schema diagram](./database.png)